ADVISORY USA-BIDEN/INAUGURATION

 Restrictions:

-NON US DIGITAL CUSTOMERS: NO USE IN BROADCASTS.
+NON US DIGITAL: NO USE IN BROADCASTS.
 NO USE IN AUSTRALIA BROADCASTER WEBSITES

 Aspect Ratio: 16:9